celenityy/grapheneos-settings/README.md

 # Accessibility

-Please, please, please, do **NOT** grant any apps the accessibility permission unless you actually need to.
-This is a very dangerous permission, very concerning from a privacy & security stand-point, please be careful.
+Please do **NOT** grant any apps the accessibility permission unless you actually need to.
+This is a very dangerous permission, very concerning from a privacy & security stand-point, so please be mindful.

 # Security